captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Look Dave: The Ring.
 The Check.
-The Necktie—or go fuck yourself.
+The Necktie — or go fuck yourself.

 ---

 ## LIEUTENANT CARO:
-I’ll arrest Junior right now, Walter—toss his ass in a cell with gangbangers and make sure the system loses him for two weeks minimum—
+I’ll arrest Junior right now, Walter — toss his ass in a cell with gangbangers and make sure the system loses him for two weeks minimum —

 ---

-and that’s just the tip of the iceberg of what I can and will do for him—right this very minute—
+and that’s just the tip of the iceberg of what I can and will do for him — right this very minute —

 ---